 Welcome to my Cyberfriary.
 I'm Tony Robertson, an Australian whose life has been inspired by Franciscan spirituality and a six year commitment from the age of 19 as a Capuchin Friar.
 In the images above from an Australian Capuchin Newsletter, Sandal Prints I made the first of many appearances when I visited the Friary in Plumpton NSW to meet the community of men who would be my "brotherhood" for the most formative years of my young adult life.
 I stand out a bit, not only with my "civvie" dress code but also with my cool locks and no glasses a la Peter Noone from Herman's Hermits

-In February 1974 I took my first vows as a Capuchin friar.
 As you can see in this pic taken on our profession day, I still had plenty of hair and kept up the Capuchin Tradition of a decent beard.
-There were four of us who shared that experience of vowing ourselves to poverty chastity and obedience back in 1974.
-Of the four, I was the first to leave in 1977 .
-We committed to three vows of poverty, chastity and obedience.;i ttook me a few years to learn that that 2 out of 3 wasn't a pass!!!
+(I am 5th from the left) Here are the four of us who shared that experience of vowing ourselves to poverty chastity and obedience on the cusp of young adulthood..
+It took me a few years to learn that that 2 out of 3 wasn't a pass and I left the community in 1977.

 Over the years each of us in this picture has been on life's journey in remarkable and different ways.
 Peter O'Rourrke, first on the left was ordained and worked in PNG before leaving to marry and settle in NSW.
 Peter should not be confused with his namesake who features among deceased Australian Catholic Clergy in 1868.

 Next in white is Bede Louzon who was our assistant Novice Master.
-Bede later returned to America where is now a pastor in a parish community.Bede and I were the guitarists in the group and on Sundays we would lead the singing at a morning Mass in the Chapel of Nazareth House.
+Bede later returned to America where is now a pastor in a parish community.
+Bede and I were the guitarists in the group and on Sundays we would lead the singing at a morning Mass in the Chapel of Nazareth House.

 The tallest of our group was Paul Hanbridge writer and amateur geologist.
 Sadly Paul was the first of our group to pass away.

-Farewell Paul.
-We began our friendship as postulants with the Capuchins and for six years we shared community life.
-We were different personalities and of the four of us who survived the noviciate you remained with the friars.Your family adopted me when I moved interstate to join the friars and I hold many treasured memories of your parents hospitality and affection.
+Farewell, Paul.
+Our friendship began as postulants with the Capuchins, and for six years, we shared a communal life.
+Despite our differing personalities, of the four who survived the novitiate, you stayed with the friars.
+Your family embraced me when I moved interstate to join the friars, and I cherish many fond memories of your parents' hospitality and affection.

-After your ordination our paths diverged as I moved into exploring my masculinity and my passion for social and political reform.
-I followed your life journey with interest as you committed your life to service in research and writing.When I left the friars there was as much loss as excitement as I began anew chapter in my life.
+After your ordination, our paths diverged as I delved into exploring my masculinity and my zeal for social and political reform.
+I kept an interested eye on your life's journey as you dedicated yourself to service through research and writing.
+Leaving the friars was a mix of loss and excitement as I embarked on a new chapter in my life.

 To my right is the man who guided us through our novitiate year, Carmel Flora.
 Carmel was also a gifted musician and one of those quietly spoken conservative men who tend to be the norm in the Capuchin community in Australia.
 I never quite hit the "norm".